There will be a time when you like to troubleshoot more about ODBC PowerPack Errors. Basically there are two ways you can log ODBC requests.

 NOTE: After you done logging make sure to disable logging else it may fill up your disk space

-Enable System Level Trace (Global Logging for all DSN)
+Enable System Level ODBC Trace (Global Logging for all DSN)

 To enable System level ODBC Trace perform these steps.